maevadevs/Rust-Developer-Foundation/04.Ownership/readme.md

   - There is no mechanism used to synchronize access to the data
 - Data Races cause undefined behaviors
   - Can be difficult to diagnose and fix at runtime
-  - Rust refuse to compile codes with Data Races
+  - Rust refuses to compile codes with Data Races
 - **Multiple mutable references can exist in different scopes**
   - But they must not happen simultaneously